 This film provides examples of:

 - Absurdly High-Stakes Game: Norman bets his pinky against Chester's car.
 He loses.

 - Advertised Extra: Marisa Tomei features quite prominently on the movie poster, and looks her usual classy self.
-In reality, she appears briefly in one scene as a disheveled drug addict.
+In reality, she appears briefly in one scene as a disheveled stoner.

 - Anachronic Order: "The Wrong Man" occurs during the Time Skip in "The Misbehavers".

 - Anti-Climax: The actor in "The Man from Hollywood" bets that he can successfully start a lighter ten times in a row or else have his little finger cut off.
 There's a lot of build-up in suspense but then he fails on the first try.

 - Armor-Piercing Question: With a dash of either Dare to Be Badass or Break Them by Talking, depending upon your perspective; At the climax of "The Man From Hollywood", Chester lays an even $1000 on the bar and asks Ted if he wants to remember, for the rest of his life, if he refused a thousand dollars for one second's worth of work, or if he made a thousand dollars for one second's worth of work.